rudra016/Websocket-Service/README.md

 ## Environment Variables

-Create a .env file in the project root with the following variables:
+Create a config.py file in the project app folder with the following variables:

 ```
 RABBITMQ_URL = your_rabbitmq_url
 QUEUE_NAME = your_queue_name
 DATABASE_URL = your_database_url